genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/authentication.md

 - LOGIN_FAIL - Generic error code

 #### Password Change
-If the response is PASSWORD_EXPIRED, then the GUI can allow the user to change the password provided they know their existing password.
+If the response is PASSWORD_EXPIRED, then the GUI can allow the user to change the password, provided they know their existing password.
 ##### Request
     MESSAGE_TYPE = EVENT_CHANGE_USER_PASSWORD
         DETAILS.USER_NAME = JohnDoe